naja-js/naja/docs/events.md

 - `snippets: Object`, the snippets to be updated, as restored from cache storage,
 - `state: Object`, the state that is being restored from the history entry,
 - `options: Object`, the options used for snippet update; you can read these in [SnippetHandler's events](#snippethandler).

+See the [snippet cache docs](snippet-cache.md#snippet-cache-events) for usage examples.